Writer/Surfer

 Cons: Limited vents, no fit adjustability

 In testing, we found that the eight fixed vents were more than enough to keep the head cool on a chilly day.
 And the self-adjusting fit system, which is an elastic piece in the rear of the helmet, accommodated a beanie underneath just fine.
-The to-the-point styling looks great and the tiny brim integrated extremely well with most goggles.
-While we ultimately landed on the Giro Ledge for the best budget helmet due to its $105 price tag, paying $140 for a lighter, more breathable lid that includes premium features like Mips and zonal Koroyd tech is well worth the cost, especially for all-mountain riders and skiers.
+The to-the-point styling looks great, and the tiny brim integrates extremely well with most goggles.
+While we ultimately landed on the Giro Ledge for the best budget helmet due to its price tag, paying $160 for a lighter, more breathable lid that includes premium features like Mips and zonal Koroyd tech is well worth the cost, especially for all-mountain snowboarders.
 At this price point, we honestly couldn’t be more stoked on the Method.
-New for 2025 is the Method Pro, which, for $20 more, gives you a magnetic buckle and dial-adjustable fit.
+New for 2025 is the Method Pro, which, for $25 more, gives you a magnetic buckle and dial-adjustable fit.

-CHECK PRICE ON REI CHECK PRICE ON Smith
+CHECK PRICE ON Smith CHECK PRICE ON Backcountry

 Top-Pick In-Mold Helmet